mhalbritter/graal-native-image-analysis/README.md

 when the method count of the print methods stays the same (100 classes with 100 methods vs 10000 classes with 1 method), the number of constructors is bigger (100 constructors vs 10000 constructors).
-You can see that the `java.lang.reflect.Constructor` takes 3,21 MB of image heap.
+You can see that the `java.lang.reflect.Constructor` takes 3,21 MB of executable heap.

 ### no-reflection-many-big-classes vs no-reflection-10000-classes